-The seating is arranged in a two-level semi-circular form, much like lyric and opera theaters, with strong emphasis on visual connection from patron to stage.
-An acoustically permeable wood “nest” wraps both audience and performance platform so that the sound energy that comes off the performance platform can pass through the “nest” and the reflect off the outer “shoe box”-shaped heavy concrete and masonry shell, a preferred classic concert hall geometry and material that benefits non-amplified music with its rich auditory warmth.
+The concert hall seating is arranged in a two-level semi-circular form, much like lyric and opera theaters, with a strong emphasis on the visual connection from patron to stage.
+An acoustically permeable wood “nest” wraps both audience and performance platform so that the sound energy that comes off the performance platform can pass through the “nest” and the reflection off the outer “shoe box”-shaped heavy concrete and masonry shell, a preferred classic concert hall geometry and material that benefits non-amplified music with its rich auditory warmth.

 Based on soil boring and documented soil conditions, the planned foundations for the concert hall basement were designed to be spread footings with a slab-on-grade atop sand and vapor barrier.
 As the drilling of soldier piles commenced and subsequently mass excavation, the team became aware that the site conditions were drastically different than expected.
 The ground water was above the slab level of the structure.

 The project team strategized a foundation redesign during construction which included the implementation of below grade waterproofing bath tub and mat slab as well as a temporary dewatering system which allowed for the removal of the ground water during the installation of the new work.
 The team was able secure an expedited review that allowed for the continued construction of critical foundation components.

 DPR led a pull planning session with key trade partners to review the new scope of work through the podium deck.
 This helped the DPR team resequence the schedule and reduce a 16-20 week initial impact down to 10 weeks.
 The proactive approach allowed the change to be implemented without stopping work onsite.